xianlinbox/daily_practise/aws-solution-architect/database.md

 - created a standy instance, standby can't use for read/write until it became primary.
 - The data will replicated to standby synchronously.
+- upgrades happened at the same time

 Read Replica:

 - Read replicas can be within an Availability Zone, Cross-AZ, or Cross-Region. but cross Region make cause extra transfer fee.
 - it uses the engines' native asynchronous replication to update the read replica
+- upgrade the read replica ones before upgrade source db.

 Cloudtrail can't track RDS queries